Private Intensive for the Experienced Painter

 15. Can I get a supply list?

-Michael will be working in oil, pastel or gouache, depending on your needs.
+I will be working in oil, pastel or gouache, depending on your needs.
 Here is a general supply list.
-After the initial consultation, Michael may recommend something different.
+After the initial consultation, I may recommend something different.

 7. Can I get a supply list?

-For retreats, Michael doesn’t require participants to bring anything other than what they usually take for plein air painting.
+For retreats, I doesn’t require participants to bring anything other than what they usually take for plein air painting.
 However, here is his basic list for oil and pastel.